-- U.S. expatriates and former citizens or long-term residents of the United States; - persons subject to the alternative minimum tax; - persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies, and other financial institutions; - · brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax: - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - · persons deemed to sell our common stock under the constructive sale provisions of the Code; and - tax-qualified retirement plans.
+- U.S. expatriates and former citizens or long-term residents of the United States; - persons subject to the alternative minimum tax; - persons holding our common stock as part of a hedge, straddle or other risk reduction strategy or as part of a conversion transaction or other integrated investment; - · banks, insurance companies, and other financial institutions; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies," and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements treated as partnerships for U.S. federal income tax purposes (and investors therein); - · tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - · tax-qualified retirement plans; and - "qualified foreign pension funds" as defined in Section 897(I)(2) of the Code and entities all of the interests of which are held by qualified foreign pension funds.